-Half Module - Second Semester Module Equivalent: EMC4102 Assessment: Continuous Assessment - 50% Examination - 50% Prerequisite: None Module description
+Half Module - Second Semester Module Equivalent: EMC4102

+Assessment: Continuous Assessment - 50% Examination - 50%

 The aim of this module is to introduce students to educational systems and the forces, which are shaping these systems internationally and nationally.
 In comparing the education systems, alternatives and solutions to common problems are critically interpreted.
 Emphasis is placed on the relation between education systems and development of society.